Prakhar896/Access/docs/index.md

 The entire system unanimously acts as a complete backend and frontend system.
 On the website itself, when the user logs in, the user is able to manage their account, upload/download/delete files from their Access Folder and more.
 The UI was designed with the help of [Bootstrap](https://getbootstrap.com).
 Login alerts, folder registration and identity creation emails are also sent to the user.
 At the moment, the system has been configured and hard-coded to allow only 3 file uploads per Access Identity.

+# What This Means to Me

+Access is a project that I spent hours on because I really liked developing web servers.
+After my [AWS Combustifier Project](https://prakhar896.github.io/Access), I wanted to continue to use the Python and Flask skills I learnt to make soemthing bigger and better.

+Every year I always challenge myself to make something bigger than before and this year Access broke my record number of code files.
+This project indeed means a lot to me as it actually has really useful real-world applications.

+Once again, if you wanna try out Access for yourself, simply create your own identity at the [demo portal here.](https://access-1.drakonzai.repl.co)

+# What comes next

+Though large, this project still has a lot of work to do.
+Here is my project roadmap:

+UPCOMING FEATURES:

+- New Access Admin portal, where admin signs-in and can view/manage/edit all identities in the system
+- Completion of all the settings that are found in a user's Access Portal
+- Miscellaneous endpoints such as `/version` to view more information about the system
+- Back-tracking links on relevant error pages
+- Certificate Renewal Code Retreival process
+- Improvement of create identity process with more secure password checks

+and much more!

+And that's Access, the cloud storage service built for convenience and ultimate security.

 <script src="http://code.jquery.com/jquery-1.4.2.min.js"></script> <script> var x = document.getElementsByClassName("site-footer-credits"); setTimeout(() => { x[0].remove(); }, 10); </script>